jamesrochabrun/SwiftOpenAI/README.md

 /// [Creates an assistant file.](https://platform.openai.com/docs/api-reference/assistants/createAssistantFile)
 public struct AssistantFileParamaters: Encodable {

+   /// The ID of the assistant for which to create a File. let assistantID: String
    /// A [File](https://platform.openai.com/docs/api-reference/files) ID (with purpose="assistants") that the assistant should use.
    /// Useful for tools like retrieval and code_interpreter that can access files. let fileID: String